wernight/powerline-web-fonts/README.md

 [**Powerline** Web Fonts](https://github.com/powerline/fonts) working in [Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo) and working also on **Chromebook** (or pretty much anything running Chrome).

-There are multiple `font-family` to choose from (all Powerline-enabled):
+There are several `font-family` you can choose from (all Powerline-enabled):

   * `Anonymous Pro` - [Anonymice
     Powerline](https://github.com/powerline/fonts/tree/master/AnonymousPro)